nyuwireless-unipd/ns3-mmwave/doc/tutorial/source/getting-started.rst

 There are a few configuration targets available:

-1.  ``ns-3.32``:  the module corresponding to the release; it will download components similar to the release tarball.
+1.  ``ns-3.35``:  the module corresponding to the release; it will download components similar to the release tarball.
 2.  ``ns-3-dev``:  a similar module but using the development code tree
-3.  ``ns-allinone-3.32``:  the module that includes other optional features such as Click routing, Openflow for |ns3|, and the Network Simulation Cradle
+3.  ``ns-allinone-3.35``:  the module that includes other optional features such as bake build system, netanim animator, and pybindgen
 4.  ``ns-3-allinone``:  similar to the released version of the allinone module, but for development code.